Why Do I Get Light-Headed When I Do Pull Ups? (4 Things to Consider)

 Now, not having your shoulders retracted is probably a very uncommon reason for feeling light-headed.

-However, it is an extremely important part of performing pull ups.
+However, it is an extremely important part of performing pull ups, especially when it comes to properly engaging your lats.

 With that being said, having your shoulders rolled forward during pull ups may have an adverse effect on certain body functions.